ConorOkus/BuilderMiami/meetups/₿uilder-002.md

 ----
 - Building privacy focused apps and infrastructure
 - [Banish the term PSBT from the UI/UX of software wallets](https://x.com/salvatoshi/status/1958063600779526259)
+- What's the best way to pass along Bitcoin to normies in the case of an untimely death?

 News
 ----